vynride/ML-Specialization/Supervised_Learning/4_Multiple_Linear_Regression.md

 ![Gradient Descent for Multiple Variables Plot](images/M2/gradient-descent-for-multiple-variables-plot.png)

 The plots show the cost decreasing rapidly at first and then slowly converging, which is the expected behavior of gradient descent.

+These results are not inspiring!
+Cost is still declining and our predictions are not very accurate.
+The next lab will explore how to improve on this.